 -teacher

--at the board 1 student
+- at the blackboard 1 student

 -teacher